 Specific fees, in addition to tuition, may be charged in some courses to cover the costs of supplies, facility charges, and materials.
 Students may also be required in certain courses to purchase tools and supplies.
 All specific fees charged for each term will be identified in the class schedule and are subject to change without notice.
 Fees are only refundable if the associated course is dropped before the first day of the academic term.
-For more inforatmion regarding refunds, refer to the Refunds section on page 20.
+For more information regarding refunds, refer to the second on Refunds.